-The funds returned to the Principal Investigator/Project Director's, departments/programs/centers/institutes, the School Deans and/or Vice Presidents, and the Sponsored Research & Programs Office can be used for a variety of purposes to further recognize, stimulate, and support sponsored research.
+The funds returned to the Principal Investigator/Project Director's, departments/programs/centers/institutes, the School Deans and/or Vice Presidents, and the Sponsored Projects and Research Compliance office can be used for a variety of purposes to further recognize, stimulate, and support sponsored research.
 Examples of appropriate uses include, but are not limited to, seeding new projects; providing matching funds; attending conferences; hiring research assistants; supporting research-related dissemination and publication; purchasing equipment, supplies and materials, and/or; traveling to meet with program officers.
 These funds are not to be used for augmenting faculty or staff salaries.